hassio-addons/addon-wireguard/wireguard/DOCS.md

 different from the WireGuard default, since the use case for this add-on is most likely to be installed in home setups behind a NAT.

-If set to "off", this option is disabled.
+If set to 0, this option is disabled.

 ### Option: `peers.endpoint` _(optional)_